Most of us want to make more money relative to our expenses when possible.

 Additionally, many online lenders offer guidance throughout the process so you’re not left on your own, just as a traditional bank lender would, except it’s done through online communication and via phone.

 With traditional lenders, the process can also take longer due to the amount of paperwork involved.
 The process is less streamlined than when everything is online.

-Best of all, with online lending, you have the ability to shop around and compare rates right from the comfort of your home.
-Online lenders allow you to submit some basic information about yourself to see what rates you qualify for, making it easy to compare lenders side-by-side and get the best rates on a mortgage.
+Best of all, with online lending, you have the ability to shop around and compare current mortgage rates right from the comfort of your home.
+Online lenders allow you to submit some basic information about yourself to see what mortgage rates today you qualify for, making it easy to compare lenders side-by-side and get the best mortgage rates.
 And once you’re ready to move forward with an offer, you can finish the process online.